centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

 ----------------------

-This is the number of seconds per "unit interval" used for timing in the scheduling queue, re-notifications, etc. "Units intervals" are used in the object configuration file to determine how often to run a service check, how often to re-notify a contact, etc.
+This is the number of seconds per "unit interval" used for timing in the scheduling queue, etc. "Units intervals" are used in the object configuration file to determine how often to run a service check, etc.

 =========== =========================
 **Format**  interval_length=<seconds>